 Customer awareness and demand

-Even though the awareness is considered low, customer demand for eSIM is growing. eSIM profile transactions (i.e. the number of times a mobile operator profile was downloaded to a device) increased by over 300% year–on–year in 2020.
-It is estimated that in 2022 eSIM smartphone connections will reach 10% of all smartphone connections and that number is only set to rise and reach 33% of all connections by 2025.
+On the other hand, the customer demand for eSIM is growing. eSIM profile transactions (i.e. the number of times a mobile operator profile was downloaded to a device) increased by over 300% year-on-year in 2020.
+According to research, in 2022 eSIM smartphone connections will reach 10% of all smartphone connections.
+That number will only rise and reach 33% of all connections by 2025.
 This translates to 2.4 billion connections using eSIM.
 Operators who won’t offer eSIM service by then will miss out on a significant part of the market.

 (Source: GSMA Intelligence)

-Out of OEMs, customers and operators, the latter seem to be the least enthusiastic when it comes to eSIM.
+SPs seem to be the least enthusiastic when it comes to eSIM future.
 As mentioned earlier, only 14% of all telcos decided to launch eSIM so far.
-Considering the benefits of eSIM for network providers, the number seems quite low.
+Considering the eSIM benefits for network providers, the number seems quite low.
 But the mobile operator race to develop eSIM offerings appears to be accelerating.

-As seen from the above graph, the number of eSIM-supporting telcos in the past 2 years increased seven-fold, with 150 operators that launched commercial eSIM service for smartphones across at least 69 countries (three times the number of countries compared to in 2018).
-This number is, however, set to increase even more significantly over the next 4 years to reach 1125 operators, which is 90% of all operators.
+As seen from the above graph, the number of eSIM-supporting telcos in the past 2 years increased seven-fold.
+150 operators launched commercial eSIM service for smartphones across at least 69 countries in 2020 (three times more than in 2018).
+This number is, however, set to increase even further over the next 4 years.
+The GSMA predicts that it will reach 1125 operators (90%).

 This all appears to be very optimistic.
 However, by the time the majority of operators offers eSIM, most of them will fall under the Late Majority stage of the eSIM technology adoption lifecycle, missing out on the opportunity and the eSIM market share.